THE BLESSED WATERS

 Dear Lord God, I pray that my heart will be filled with Your wisdom, knowledge, and understanding.
 I realize that whatever I put in my heart will affect every area of my life.
 May my heart be so full of You that there will be no room left for that which is not of You.
 I pray in the Name of the One “In Whom dwells all the fullness of the Godhead bodily” (Colossians 2:9)…Jesus.
 Amen!

 100 PERSONAL WORDS:

 As I sit at my laptop computer typing these words, I’m thinking of the modern proverb that arrived with the computer age, “garbage in – garbage out.”
 My former co-host on television from 1977 to 1992, Rev. Father Bob MacDougal, used to ask people if they had put their garbage out so that God could pick it up and dispose of it.
 He had practised as a clinical psychologist at one time in Toronto, so he knew, as a professional, the importance of getting the bad stuff out.
-The morning after I first heard him say this, I was driving about 4:30 a.m. north on Jarvis Street toward our studios at 100 Huntley Street.
-There in front of me, stopping every few feet, was Toronto garbage truck #100!!
+The morning after I first heard him say this, I was driving at about 4:30 a.m., north on Jarvis Street, toward our studios at 100 Huntley Street.
+There, in front of me, stopping every few feet, was Toronto garbage truck #100!!
 I got the message loudly and clearly from God, “David, get the garbage out!
-Furthermore, live in such a way that you don’t put garbage in your heart in the first place.”
+Furthermore, live in such a way that you don’t put garbage into your heart in the first place.”
 Amen!!!
 Amen!!!